wundergraph/wundergraph/docs-website/src/pages/docs/examples/index.md

 {% quick-link title="GraphQL SSE subscriptions" icon="core" href="/docs/examples/graphql-sse-subscriptions" description="This example demonstrates how to use GraphQL SSE subscriptions with WunderGraph." /%}
 {% quick-link title="GraphQL yoga SSE subscriptions" icon="core" href="/docs/examples/graphql-yoga-subscriptions" description="This example demonstrates how to use GraphQL yoga SSE subscriptions with WunderGraph." /%}
 {% quick-link title="GraphQL hasura subscriptions" icon="core" href="/docs/examples/graphql-hasura-subscriptions" description="This example demonstrates how to use GraphQL hasura WS subscriptions with WunderGraph." /%}
+{% quick-link title="GraphQL subscriptions hooks" icon="core" href="/docs/examples/graphql-subscriptions-hooks" description="This example demonstrates how to use GraphQL subscriptions hooks with WunderGraph." /%}
 {% /quick-links %}